The Basics of VBC Incentive Structures

 Shared Savings with Downside Risk

-• Savings Sharing: Providers share a percentage of the savings when TCOC is below the target.
+• Savings Sharing: Providers share a percentage of the savings when TCOC is below the target, with sharing rates typically 10–25 percentage points higher than upside-only models to compensate for the additional risk.

-• Loss Sharing: When TCOC exceeds the target, providers are responsible for a portion of the financial loss.
+• Loss Sharing: When TCOC exceeds the target, providers are responsible for a portion of the financial loss — commonly 30–60% of the excess, subject to annual stop-loss caps that typically range from 5–10% of the benchmark.

 Risk Pool with PMPM and Capitation